jonathan-laurent/delphyne/README.md

 Delphyne is a programming framework for building _reliable_ and _modular_ LLM applications.
 It offers a powerful approach for integrating traditional programming and prompting.

 Users can describe high-level problem solving _strategies_ as arbitrary programs with unresolved choice points. _Policies_ for navigating the resulting search spaces with LLMs can be independently assembled and tuned.
-Examples of correct choices can be expressed in a dedicated _demonstration language_ that supports interactive test-driven developement.
+Examples of correct choices can be expressed in a dedicated _demonstration language_ that supports interactive, test-driven development.

 ## Quick Example